Multimillion Pound Nuclear Reactor Project Approved in Hartlepool

 The plans are expected to generate thousands of high-quality and long term jobs in the UK.

-Managing director of Cavendish Nuclear, Mick Gornall claimed their goal ultimately is to develop “a fleet” of such reactors, which the company calls Xe-100s.
+Managing director of Cavendish Nuclear, Mick Gornall claimed their goal ultimately is to develop a fleet of such reactors, which the company calls Xe-100s.

 He said: "A fleet of Xe-100s can complement renewables by providing constant or flexible power and produce steam to decarbonise industry and manufacture hydrogen and synthetic transport fuels.
 Deployment in the UK will create thousands of high-quality, long-term jobs across the country."